owhite/balancing-robot-notes/teensy40/TWR_test/README.md

+../../DOCS/nov16_IMU.md

+See [this entry](../../DOCS/nov16_IMU.md) on using a Mahony filter to improve readings from the ICM42688.
+The filter automatically rejects vibration-induced accelerometer noise and uses gyro bias correction to keep the angle accurate over time.
+The code used for SPI on the ICM42688 was slightly modified from [here](https://github.com/finani/ICM42688.git) and the Mahony filter in [supervisor.cpp](src/supervisor.cpp) in `mahonyUpdateIMU()`.
+Also have a loop at `controlLoop()` in [balance_TWR_mode.cpp](src/balance_TWR_mode.cpp).

 ## Test rigs

 This test configuration is not fully representative of real operation—the PCB, IMU, and motors are rigidly mounted to a flat board rather than the full TWR body.
 Because the robot cannot balance yet, it is difficult to collect realistic motion data while the system is in its operational configuration.